jspolsky/branchController2/README.md

 Open Pixel Control
 ------------------

-If branchController successfully gets on the Internet, it will listen for TCP connections on port 7890, where it will receive data sent to it using the Open Pixel Control format, documented [here](http://openpixelcontrol.org/).
+If branchController successfully gets on the Internet, it will listen for UDP messages on port 7890, where it will receive data sent to it using the Open Pixel Control format, documented [here](http://openpixelcontrol.org/).
 You can use Christopher Schardt's app [L.E.D.
-Lab](https://apps.apple.com/us/app/l-e-d-lab/id832042156) for iPhone or iPad to send cool animations -- all you need to do is set up the controller as if it were a FadeCandy controller.
+Lab](https://apps.apple.com/us/app/l-e-d-lab/id832042156) for iPhone or iPad to send cool animations.
+LED Lab supports Open Pixel Control natively.

+**LIMITATION** Due to the maximum size of Ethernet packets around 1500, the Open Pixel Control only allows you to have up to 480 pixels per strip.

 About the project
 -----------------